Transitioning to the Carnivore Diet: A Guide from a Standard Ketogenic Diet

 Another potential benefit of transitioning to the Carnivore Diet is weight loss and improvements in body composition.
 Since the diet restricts carbohydrates, which are the main source of energy for many individuals, your body is forced to tap into its fat stores for fuel.
 This can potentially lead to weight loss and reductions in body fat percentage.
 Additionally, the high protein content in animal-based foods can help promote satiety and reduce cravings, making it easier to maintain a calorie deficit and achieve your weight loss goals.

-See also The Ultimate Guide to Intermittent Fasting on the Carnivore Diet
+See also Effective Strategies for Tackling Common Obstacles on the Carnivore Diet

 Increased energy levels